-Mumbai can often be a sensory overload but Dadar’s Flower Market is a place which takes a different approach to the same thought.
+Mumbai can often be a sensory overload but Dadar’s Flower Market is a place that takes a different approach to the same thought.
 Dadar often splits opinions because of how it’s a beautiful and cultural neighborhood, yet one of the most crowded areas in Mumbai.
 The railway station can be overwhelming and suffocating for anyone who isn’t used to Mumbai’s crowd or someone who might be claustrophobic.

-How to get to Dadar Flower Market?
+How To Get To Dadar Flower Market?

-When should you visit Dadar Flower Market?
+When Should You Visit Dadar Flower Market?

 The market operates between 4 am and 8 pm.
-So if you ask us, the best time to visit the flower market would be right when it opens.
+The best time to visit the flower market would be right when it opens, and it’s a perfect opportunity for some bustling street photography.
 This is when you get to enjoy the sight of the market being set up and how even at 4 am, business never stops.

-Why should you visit Dadar Flower Market?
+Why Should You Visit Dadar Flower Market?